aallan/node-owlintuition/README.md

 	});

-where you will receive and event an object of the form,
+where you will receive an event object of the form,

       {"id":443719001958,
        "signal":